0x1c1101/iredroid/README.md

 2. Open in Android Studio or VS Code
 3. Run `flutter build apk --release`
 4. Install the generated APK

-## Usage

-1. **Check IR Support**: The app will automatically detect if your device has an IR blaster
-2. **Create Remote**: Add a new remote control by selecting device type and brand
-3. **Import from Flipper**: Load remote controls from Flipper Zero IR database
-4. **Test Buttons**: Use the test function to verify IR transmission
-5. **Control Devices**: Point your device at the target and press buttons

 ## Building from Source